 Will Aurora help expand and improve academic and scientific research at UP?

-The European Commission has given a clear and explicit signal that it is committed to supporting university consortia which can prove their meaningfulness, and to support them both financially and politically in the long-term – not just for the three years of existing European projects.
+The European Commission has given a clear and explicit signal that it is committed to supporting university consortia which can prove their meaningfulness, and to support them both financially and politically in the long-term – not just for the three years of the existing European projects.
 The goal is to create closely connected university clusters which will be able to compete with American and now also Chinese universities, both in science and in modern approaches to teaching.
-Inside Aurora will we create tools (grants, shared infrastructures, co-projects, academic mobilities) which should lead to increased academic effectiveness for both the Alliance as a whole as well as individual universities.
+Inside Aurora will we create tools (grants, shared infrastructures, co-projects, academic mobilities) that should lead to increased academic effectiveness for both the Alliance as a whole as well as individual universities.